 Here are some cool basement ideas to make the most of this large area of your home.
 Are you are thinking of a creative basement project?
 Do you plan on constructing a new basement room?
-The cool ideas below will get your creativity flowing.
+The cool ideas for your cold basement below will get your creativity flowing.
 Get ready to transform your basement into a fun place to hang out.

 How you can use your Basement Space

 The basement has come a long way.
 It used to be a being dark and dank place to store stuff.
 Now there exists an endless stream of unfinished basement ideas.
 We have tips on everything.
 From how to finish your basement space to suggestions for uses for the space.

 Here are some suggestions for what to do with your unfinished basement space.
 But first, ask yourself, what are your current wants?
 Do you have any functional needs that your basement can fulfill?
 You can create a space for just about any purpose you can fathom.
-Some frequent uses for basements include:
+Some frequent uses for unfinished basements include:

 - a dedicated home office,